AlexBerry0/dots/README.md

 ## Introduction
 These are my NixOS dotfiles for my systems.
 These are not intended to be a drop in configuration for your computer, but you are welcome to use it as a reference or starting point for your own configuration.
 **If you are looking for a more generic NixOS configuration, I recommend [nix-starter-configs](https://github.com/Misterio77/nix-starter-configs).**
-This is all themed from [Catppuccin Mocha](https://catppuccin.com/palette)
+This is all themed using [Catppuccin Mocha](https://catppuccin.com/palette).